fabianhr8/BooksAndReviews/README.md

 You can modify the user's name and the reviews, including the book's title, review and score.
 All changes will reflect on the other elements. i.e. If you change the name of a user, all the books written by that user will also change the creator's name.

 The app also lets you delete users and reviews.

-PENDING: Once you delete a user, the reviews by that user remain, so it is necessary to fix that.
+Once a user is deleted, all the books associated with the user are also deleted.

 ## Technologies